apache/flink/docs/setup/config.md

 - `blob.storage.directory`: Directory for storing blobs (such as user jar's) on the TaskManagers.

+- `blob.server.port`: Port definition for the blob server (serving user jar's) on the Taskmanagers.
+By default the port is set to 0, which means that the operating system is picking an ephemeral port.
+Flink also accepts a list of ports ("50100,50101"), ranges ("50100-50200") or a combination of both.
+It is recommended to set a range of ports to avoid collisions when multiple TaskManagers are running on the same machine.

 - `execution-retries.delay`: Delay between execution retries.
 Default value "5 s".
 Note that values have to be specified as strings with a unit.